Enstone: Church of England

-In 1856, St Kenelm's was restored under the direction of the Oxford Diocesan architect G. E. Street, and the lych gate and west doorway were added.
+In 1856, St Kenelm's was restored under the direction of the Oxford Diocesan architect George Edmund Street, and the lych gate and west doorway were added.
 In about 1870, the present east window of the chancel was inserted, along with a window on the corner between the chancel and the north-east chapel.
 A stained-glass window installed in the north aisle as a First World War memorial may have been done by Morris & Co.
 St Kenelm's is a Grade II* listed building.
 The tower has a ring of six bells.
 W. and J. Taylor of Loughborough, Leicestershire, cast the treble, second, third, and fifth bells in 1831, presumably at the foundry they had at Oxford at that time.
 John Taylor & Co cast the fourth and tenor bells at their Loughborough foundry in 1961 and 1981 respectively.

 East of St Kenelm's church is a medieval tithe barn built for Winchcombe Abbey, a Benedictine monastery in Gloucestershire that owned the manor of Enstone.
 The barn has a cruck roof and a date stone of 1382, but its construction manner suggests it is from the late 15th century.
 It may therefore have been rebuilt at that time, retaining the date stone from an earlier structure.
 The tithe barn is a scheduled Grade II* listed building.
 In 1657, an attempt to merge the Benefices of Enstone and Heythrop failed in the face of local opposition.
 They were finally merged in 1964.
 In 2001, the Enstone and Heythrop benefice merged with that of Ascott-under-Wychwood, Chadlington, and Spelsbury to form the Chase Benefice.
 The vicar in the 1960s was Hubert Brasier (1917–1981), father of the UK Prime Minister Theresa May.